Co-Author: Caroline Young

 Another change worth noting is the location of water title objections.
 Water rights are treated as real property under the law in Colorado.
 Water rights associated with the property therefore have generally presented as a title issue.
 Yet now, water rights are under section 2, which deals with personal property inclusions.
 This relocation could cause buyers to gloss over water as an inclusion and pay less attention to the legal ownership and transferability of water rights, which is a critical issue when buying property.

 Another potential point of ambiguity arises if the buyer should fail to check a box.
 It is incredibly important that buyers check the correct box to preserve their water rights.
 Yet the contract forms remain ambiguous as to whether the buyer could potentially waive their crucial water rights by failing to check a box.
 Should they fail to check the box preserving their rights, the Buyer could still potentially object later under Title, but again, in this scenario, a seller could allege bad faith and refuse to release the earnest money.

 Due to these changes, it is critical that the parties pay close attention to the Water Rights Review Deadline during the Contract phase.
 Ideally, the deadline for Water Rights Review would be the same as the title objection deadlines.
 This could help avoid Buyer objecting later to water title issues because they simply did not have time to investigate the water rights, and avoid a Seller alleging bad faith if a buyer terminates pursuant to title but the seller suspects it’s really about water.
 Lastly, it is very important to consult an attorney who understands the implications of these Contract changes and their potential impact on your water rights.
-Please contact us (Ben Daniels or Caroline Young) to discuss the specifics of your situation and get a better understanding of your water rights.
+Please contact Caroline Young to discuss the specifics of your situation and get a better understanding of your water rights.